Categorial Independence and L\'evy Processes: Introduction

-A similar construction allows one to associate quantum L{\'e}vy processes with convolution semigroups of states on $*$-bialgebras.
+A similar construction allows one to associate quantum L\'evy processes with convolution semigroups of states on $*$-bialgebras.
 The formulation of quantum probability is dual to that of classical probability, so inductive limits appear instead of projective limits.
-Due to the fact that there are different notions of independence in quantum probability on the one hand and the interactions between quantum probability and operator algebras on the other hand, there are many different theorems of the same kind (construction of L{\'e}vy processes for other notions of independence, see \cite{Sch93,BGS05}) or similar kind (the construction of product systems from subproduct systems, cf.\ \cite{BhMu10}).
+Due to the fact that there are different independences in quantum probability on the one hand and the interactions between quantum probability and operator algebras on the other hand, there are many different theorems of the same kind (construction of L\'evy processes for other notions of independence, see \cite{bGSc05, Sch93}) or similar kind (the construction of product systems and dilations from subproduct systems, cf.\ \cite{BhMu10, BhSk00}).
+Also, following Voiculescu's invention of bifreeness~\cite{Voi14}, many examples of multivariate independences have been exhibited \cite{G17p,GHU21p,GHS20,GuSk17,GuSk19,Liu18p,Liu19} and some general theory has been developed~\cite{G21p, MaSc17}, and all those independences have associated classes of L\'evy processes that are very interesting to study.
 The main aim of these notes is to give a unified approach to these different situations.
-To this end, we introduce the language of tensor categories and the concept of comonoidal systems, which generalizes that of convolution semigroups.
+To this end, we work with the language of tensor categories and introduce \emph{comonoidal systems}, which serve as a suitable generalization of convolution semigroups.